 Where Innovation Meets Impact: USABC Hosts US-ASEAN Innovation Gala in Conjunction with COSTI-87 and Related Meetings

-Jakarta, Indonesia – The US-ASEAN Business Council (USABC), in partnership with Indonesia’s National Research and Innovation Agency (BRIN), co-hosted he USABC-ASEAN innovation Gala Dinner on June 17, 2025, in conjunction with the 87th Meeting of the ASEAN Committee on Science, Technology, and Innovation (COSTI) and Related Meetings.
-The event gathered over 90 participants, including senior officials from ASEAN COSTI, Permanent Missions to ASEAN, relevant ministries, and private sector leaders including ASEAN Business Advisory Council, foreign chambers of commerce and others to highlight the role of innovation in advancing ASEAN’s development agenda.
+The USABC, in partnership with Indonesia’s National Research and Innovation Agency (BRIN) as the Chair of COSTI, co-hosted the USABC-ASEAN innovation Gala Dinner on 17 June, providing a platform for discussion of research and development within the region’s innovation ecosystem, particularly in supporting ASEAN’s agenda of sustainability, digitalisation, and economic growth.
+The event was attended by senior officials from ASEAN COSTI, Permanent Missions to ASEAN, relevant ministries, the ASEAN Secretariat and private sector leaders including the ASEAN Business Advisory Council, foreign chambers of commerce and others.

 Share